What is a Moat in Investing? A Beginner’s Guide to a Company’s Defenses

 • The Five Forces are the attacks — new rivals entering the market, existing competitors fighting harder, buyers demanding lower prices, suppliers raising costs and substitute products replacing what the company offers.

 Moat analysis and Five Forces work well together because one looks at the defense, while the other maps the battlefield.
-If you have not read the Five Forces guide yet or seen how we applied it to McDonald's, those are useful next steps.

 Before deciding a company has a strong moat, ask: